That wasn’t a typo. It’s not beer can chicken.

 Basically, you’re forming a burger patty and shoving a can of beer in the center, and wrapping the sides around the bottom of the can to form a well.

-This one I decided to stuff with jalapeno popper goodies.
+For this one, I decided to stuff it with jalapeno popper goodies, chopped jalapeños, cream cheese, etc,

 After you fill your little “well”, you make another burger and carefully place it on top, sealing the edges.

-I discovered this stuffed burger using a beer can from Kelly at Wildflour’s Cottage Kitchen.
-She’s a good friend and fellow food blogger that makes some pretty amazing food.
+I discovered a stuffed burger using a beer can from Kelly at Wildflour’s Cottage Kitchen.
+She’s a fellow food blogger that makes some pretty amazing food.
 Check her out.

 This burger is exceptional.

-I’ve made so many, I know, but this one truly is special.
+I’ve made so many burgers, I know, but this one truly is special.
+It also gets a lot of attention.

 The filling in this burger held together very well.
-I was a little worried about it, mainly because of the cream cheese, but it did amazing.
+I was a little worried about it, mainly because of the cream cheese, but it really did fantastic.

-I also made this amazing buttermilk cilantro lime sauce, and although you don’t need it for this particular burger, it’s damn good.
+I also made this amazing buttermilk cilantro lime sauce, and although you don’t need it for this particular burger, it’s so damn good I make it every time.

 Here’s my brother’s version topped with spicy mustard…